uc-cdis/data-portal/docs/guide_running_portal_locally.md

     git clone https://github.com/uc-cdis/data-portal
     ```

-5. Now navigate to the `data-portal` folder (`cd data-portal`) and run `npm install`.
+5. Now navigate to the `data-portal` folder (`cd data-portal`) and run `npm ci`.
 This command will probably take a few mins.
     1. There may be some errors that show up — if they look like this: `rc-steps@4.1.3 requires a peer of react@>=16.9.0 but none is installed.
 You must install peer dependencies yourself.` then that's ok
-6. Once the `npm install` command finishes, follow these instructions to run portal locally: [https://github.com/uc-cdis/data-portal#local-development-and-devhtml](https://github.com/uc-cdis/data-portal#local-development-and-devhtml).
+6. Once the `npm ci` command finishes, follow these instructions to run portal locally: [https://github.com/uc-cdis/data-portal#local-development-and-devhtml](https://github.com/uc-cdis/data-portal#local-development-and-devhtml).
 Here's a tl;dr version:
     1. In the terminal, in the data-portal folder, type `HOSTNAME=preprod.healdata.org NODE_ENV=auto bash ./runWebpack.sh`.
 This will start the local version of portal, it could take a minute or two to compile.
 Once you see a message that says: `ℹ ｢wdm｣: Compiled with warnings.`you're good!
         1. :information_source: For Gen3 environments with customized basename, you need to set the `BASENAME` env var as well during this step, for example: `HOSTNAME=preprod.healdata.org NODE_ENV=auto BASENAME=/portal bash ./runWebpack.sh`
     2. Open a browser and go to [https://localhost:9443/bundle.js](https://localhost:9443/bundle.js) and accept the warning about certificates.
 (May be hidden under a small button saying `advanced`.)
 If it works, you should see a bunch of code appear.
 You should only need to do this once every few weeks.